jwalkerbg/smdemo/README.md

 State machine (Finite state machine - FSM) is an abstract machine that

-- has finite number of states and it can be in exactly one of these states at any given state.
-One of these states is start state.
+- has finite number of states and it can be in exactly one of these states at any given time.
+One of these states is a start state.
-- has finite number of input events that the machine reacts
+- has finite number of input events that the machine reacts to
 - has finite number of transtions between the states.
-- has finite number of output actions that the machine executes on transitions
+- has finite number of output actions that the machine executes when performing transitions
 - each state may be assigned an entry action and an exit action
 - each transition may be assigned a logical guard function

 The work of FSM is to perform transitions step by step.
-The FSM, depending on the current state S1 and the current input event ev, executes a transtion to new state S2 and executes an output action.
-The transition is executed if it has not guard or the if the guard permits the transition.
-On permitted trnasition, following happens:
+The FSM, depending on the current state ```S1``` and the current input event ```Event```, chooses a transition and executes it to a new state ```S2```.
+In "the middle" of the transition it executes an output action.
+A transition is executed if it has no guard or the if the guard permits the transition.
+On permitted transition, following happens:

 - if the current state has an exit action, it is executed if the new state differ from the current state.
 - if the transition has defined an action it is executed